Rock River (Mississippi River tributary): River modifications

+Recreation

 The river is used for various water and paddling sports.
 The Rock River Water Trail is on the river from its headwaters above the Horicon National Wildlife Refuge in south central Wisconsin to the confluence with the Mississippi River at the Quad Cities of Illinois and Iowa 330 miles downriver.
 It crosses five counties in Wisconsin, six counties in Illinois and runs through 37 municipalities.
 The slow moving river passes scenic rural landscapes, wilderness areas and urban areas.
 The first two trailheads are at Waupun County Park in Waupun, Wisconsin and Rivers Edge Park in Theresa, Wisconsin and there are 32 additional access points in Dodge County, Wisconsin.
 The trail is part of the National Water Trails System and the first National Water Trail in Wisconsin and Illinois.

 Rock River Park is on County Road B about a half mile west of Johnson Creek, Wisconsin in Jefferson County, Wisconsin and offers river access and an artesian spring.